-The information in this handbook is accurate as at 3rd October 2022, however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges webpage).
+The information in this handbook is accurate as at 2nd October 2023, however it may be necessary for changes to be made in certain circumstances, as explained at www.graduate.ox.ac.uk/coursechanges.
 If such changes are made the department will publish a new version of this handbook together with a list of the changes and students will be informed.